About the Team

 Ms. Kurisinkal has worked with the OHCHR, UN Special Rapporteur on sale & sexual exploitation of children, ILO, UNDP, UNI Global-SEIU, CARAM Asia, Clean Clothes Campaign, CRS Benin (Africa) and Nobel Laureate Kailash Satyarthi’s Global March against Child Labor in India.
 She has led diverse campaigns to defend civil and political rights internationally.

 Litcy holds a Master’s degree in public policy from Harvard Kennedy School and a Masters degree in Mathematics from University of Delhi, India.
-She was a Cambridge Commonwealth Scholar (1999-2000) in Cambridge University, UK.
-She was awarded with the Carr Center for Human Rights Policy Paper Prize in 2013 from Harvard Kennedy School.
-She currently serves as the Board Member of Harvard Women for Defense, Diplomacy and Development (W3D) and Alumnae-i Network for Harvard Women (ANHW).
+She was a Cambridge Commonwealth Scholar (1999-2000) at Cambridge University, UK.
+She was awarded the Carr Center for Human Rights Policy Paper Prize in 2013 from Harvard Kennedy School and served on the boards of Harvard W3D and the Alumnae-i Network for Harvard Women (ANHW).

 Editorial Staff